routexjs/docs/docs/child-routers.md

 });
 ```

+> Note: Order of registering child routers is important.
+If router A has `/a` and router B has `/a/b`, router B should be registered before A because it would catch all paths with `/a`.

 ## Router Class

 You can also create a router using the `Router` class, and attach it using `app.child`: